Islandora/scyllaridae/examples/cache-warmer/README.md

 #### CDN

 A CDN was disqualified since it would require not only additional integration complexity, but also would add additional cost to your site, which we are trying to keep at a minimum.
+It also has similar shortcomings related to relying on HTTP headers as detailed further in the below Varnish section.

 #### Varnish